Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/timing-considerations.md

 ## Loading Scenes

 ### LoadSceneMode.Additive
-Below is a timeline diagram for a server and two clients.
-The big take-away from the below diagram is that the server always precedes all clients when it comes to beginning the scene loading event and loading the scene itself.
-Only, when the server has finished loading the scene and spawning `NetworkObject`s does it send the scene loading event message to the clients.
+Looking at the timeline diagram below, "Loading an Additive Scene", we can see that it includes a server, two clients, and that the server will always precede all clients when it comes to processing the scene loading event.
+The big-picture this diagram is conveying is that only when the server has finished loading the scene and spawning any in-scene placed `NetworkObject`s, instantiated by the newly loaded scene, will it send the scene loading event message to the clients.

 Another point of interest in the below diagram is how Client 1 receives the scene loading event, processes it, and then responds with a `SceneEventType.LoadComplete` scene event message before client 2.
 This delta between client 1 and client 2 represents the varying client-server latencies and further enforces the underlying concept behind the `SceneEventType.LoadEventCompleted` message.
 Once a server has received all `SceneEventType.LoadComplete` messages from the connected clients, it will then broadcast the `SceneEventType.LoadEventCompleted` message to all connected clients.
 At this point, we can consider the scene loading event (truly) complete and all connected clients are able to receive and process netcode messages.